eiriniOG/coverwallet-app/README.md

 ## Problem description
 I focused on finding a solution for the two challenges presented in the document `readme.pdf` by CoverWallet.
-- Challenge 1: given data abour accounts and quotes, train a model to predict conversion and therefore account value (as defined in the statement).
+- **Challenge 1**: given data abour accounts and quotes, train a model to predict conversion and therefore account value (as defined in the statement).
-- Challenge 2: serve the trained model through a consumable API.
+- **Challenge 2**: serve the trained model through a consumable API.

  ## Tools
  - Python (see requirements.txt for dependencies)